SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 |![Minor](/guides/Icons/Docu_Icon_AlarmsMinor.png)|Minor|The device has a problem that may be fixed.
 |![Warning](/guides/Icons/Docu_Icon_AlarmsWarning.png)|Warning|There is a warning.

-The Alarm tab is split into four sections corresponding to these alarm types.
+The "Alarm" tab is split into four sections corresponding to these alarm types.

 By clicking one of the buttons at the top the corresponding section will be hidden.
 Click it again to show the section again.